Qurbani/Udhiyah

 We distribute freshly slaughtered, halal meat from cows, sheep, and goats.

-By forging relationships with reputable local farmers, we ensure animals have undergone regular veterinary checkups, are disease-free, and live in hygienic conditions where they are given adequate nutrition, shelter and water.
+By forging relationships with reputable local farmers, we ensure animals have undergone regular veterinary checkups, are disease-free, and live in hygienic conditions where they are given adequate nutrition, shelter, and water.

 One Qurbani equals sacrificing a goat or sheep, or a share in a larger animal, like a cow.
 Both options are of equal value.